BrodyFoy/setpoint_calculation/README.txt

 % typical patient data for platelet count
 %
 % The code is written in MATLAB, and should work on any version of MATLAB with the
 % 'Statistics and Machine Learning Toolbox' installed.
-To run the code, excude the
+To run the code, execute the
 % following two commands:
 Data = readtable('Toy data.xlsx');
 [setpoint, setpoint_cv] = CalculateSetpoint(Data.x, Data.y);